-Most hosts and routers which implement TCP/IP do not permit easy configuration of the TCP timer values.
-When high-delay (e.g., SATCOM) or low-bandwidth (e.g., High-Frequency Radio) links are in use, the default TCP timer values in many systems may cause retransmissions or timeouts, even when the link and network are actually operating properly with greater than usual delays because of the medium in use.
+When high-delay (e.g. SATCOM) or low-bandwidth (e.g. High-Frequency Radio) links are in use, some TCP stacks may have insufficiently adaptive (non-standard) retransmission timeouts.
+There may be spurious retransmission timeouts, even when the link and network are actually operating properly, but just with a high delay because of the medium in use.
 This can cause an inability to create or maintain TCP connections over such links, and can also cause unneeded retransmissions which consume already scarce bandwidth.
-Vendors are encouraged to make TCP timers more configurable.
-Vendors of systems designed for the mobile computing markets should pick default timer values more suited to low-bandwidth, high-delay links.
-Users of mobile nodes should be sensitive to the possibility of timer-related difficulties.
+Vendors are encouraged to follow the algorithms in RFC 2988 [31] when implementing TCP retransmission timers.
+Vendors of systems designed for low-bandwidth, high-delay links should consult RFCs 2757 and 2488 [28, 1].
+Designers of applications targeted to operate on mobile nodes should be sensitive to the possibility of timer-related difficulties.